Quantum random access memory with transmon-controlled phonon routing: Heralding fidelity estimation

 where $T_{2,q}$ and $T_{2,m}$ are the $T_2$ times of the transmon and phonon.
 For small errors and $T_{2,m} \rightarrow \infty$, we have $1-P(\text{no error}) \sim (n+1) T/2 T_{2,q} \sim 2n^2t / T_{2,q}$.

 If we assume that the fidelity drops to zero under any dephasing error, the query fidelity is lower bounded by $P(\text{no error})$.
 More generally, the fidelity due to dephasing error is path dependent.
 For example, if we query only one path without any superpositions, dephasing error does not have any impact.
 Furthermore, we can circumvent dephasing errors with techniques such as dynamical decoupling.
+Longer phonon wave packets increase dephasing errors but reduce distortion-induced infidelity, suggesting the existence of an optimal wave packet length in practice.

 Throughout the paper, we have neglected the decay from $\ket{f}$ to $\ket{e}$ during the preparation of the dual-rail entangled pair between the address and root qubits (Fig.~\ref{fig3}(c)).
 This is because such decay processes occur only at the first level of the QRAM and have a significantly shorter duration than the routing time.
 The probability of no decay from $\ket{f}$ to $\ket{e}$ approximately scales as $\exp (-n t_f / T_{1,q})$, where $t_f \ll t$ denotes the duration for which $\ket{f}$ is occupied and can be shorter than 50~ns~\cite{bianchetti2010,chen2014}.
 Therefore, the contributions from $\ket{f}$ to $\ket{e}$ decay is negligible compared to the fidelity drop due to dephasing which scales as $\exp (-2n^2 t / T_{2,q})$.